Allow people or groups to add events directly to a calendar for less administrative work.

 Many people love using Teamup to allow others to contribute to a shared calendar.
 It’s less work for the calendar administrator (always a bonus).

 Without Teamup, allowing others to add events to a calendar can be complex and risky.
 Granting full access to a calendar — so others can add events to it — risks data loss.
 What if someone accidentally deletes an event?

 The alternative is to use a hodgepodge system of emails, messaging, and collecting information via a form or spreadsheet.
 The calendar administrator still ends up having to manually input all the even information; the workload is increased, rather than decreased.

-By sharing calendars and granting permissions via unique links — with controlled, customized permissions — you avoid the back-and-forth, tedious process of collecting information and transfering that information to a calendar.
+By sharing calendars securely — with controlled, customized permissions — you avoid the back-and-forth, tedious process of collecting information and transferring that information to a calendar.
 All the calendar administrator has to do is review the events that people create, and make them visible to others as desired.

 Here are a few scenarios where enabling multiple people or groups to add events to a calendar would be helpful:

 - When managing content, you could allow members of the editorial team add content ideas, scheduled interviews, and industry events to the calendar.

 - For community calendars, different community groups and organizations can add their events to the shared calendar.

 - In a team environment, members could request meetings, or note when they are “out of the office” on the calendar.